 Terraces in the 12th arrondissement of Paris

-Le Papa Cabane in front of Ibis Styles Paris Bercy
+Le Papa Cabane in front of the Ibis Styles Paris Bercy

-Every summer, Le Papa Cabane sets up in the courtyard of the Ibis Styles Paris Bercy hotel for a series of ‘afterwork’ evenings, allowing us to enjoy long summer nights on a magnificent terrace of over 1000 m2 facing the Parc de Bercy.
-A really nice spot with stylish eco-friendly decor, the furniture is made of pallets, there are cushions, fairy lights, it’s a place where it’s good to sit with friends for an evening in the 12th arrondissement.
+Every summer, Le Papa Cabane sets up in the courtyard of the Ibis Styles Paris Bercy hotel for a series of “afterwork” parties, allowing us to enjoy long summer nights on a magnificent terrace of over 1,000 m2 facing the Parc de Bercy.
+A really nice spot with stylish eco-friendly decor; the furniture is made of pallets, there are cushions, fairy lights, and it’s a place where it’s great to relax with friends for an evening in the 12th arrondissement.

 Le Papa Cabane

-open Thursdays, Fridays, and Saturdays throughout the summer
+open Thursdays, Fridays, and Saturdays all summer long

 rue Paul Belmondo 75012 Paris